Cheukting/pyO3_202/README.md

 order("burger soda burger", burger_pool, soda_pool)
 ```

 Here we have not put the `order` into multi-threads yet, we will do it later.
-For now we just want to make sure it works.
+For now, we just want to make sure it works.

 You may notice that it ended up having an endless loop and the program is deadlocked.
 This is the result of our bad design.

-You see that we have an infinite loop that checks checks if the required items has been prepared:
+You see that we have an infinite loop that checks if the required items has been prepared:

 ```rust
 loop {